 As an element of the Enterprise Risk Appetite Framework, the Board approves the Issuer's overall market risk constraints.
-Group Risk Management creates and manages the control structure for FVTPL positions which ensures that business is conducted on a basis consistent with Board requirements.
-The Market and Trading Credit Risk function within GRM (GRM) is responsible for creating and managing the controls and governance procedures that ensure that risk taken is consistent with risk appetite constraints set by the Board.
-These controls include limits on probabilistic measures of potential loss such as Value-at-Risk, Stressed Value-at-Risk and Incremental Risk Charge as defined below: The market risk of trading portfolios is managed on a daily basis and controls include limits on probabilistic measures of potential loss such as Value-at-risk (VaR), Stressed Value-at-risk (SVaR) and Incremental Risk Charge (IRC) as defined below:
+Group Risk Management (GRM) creates and manages the control structure for FVTPL positions which ensures that business is conducted on a basis consistent with Board requirements.
+The Market and Trading Credit Risk function within GRM is responsible for creating and managing the controls and governance procedures that ensure that risk taken is consistent with risk appetite constraints set by the Board.
+These controls include limits on probabilistic measures of potential loss such as Value-at-Risk (VaR), Stressed Value-at-Risk (SVaR) and Incremental Risk Charge (IRC) as defined below: